ntheanh201/hortonworks-data-platform/README.md

 ### Data protection

-How to make sure that when 1 site goes down, the data is protected, keeping that data up & going, how about high availability, do the snapshots, roll back to different versions
+How do you make sure that when one site goes down that your data is protected?
+That you know that it's still there?
+What about keeping that data up and going?
+How about high availability?
+Can you do snapshots?
+Can you roll back to a different version?
+That's where data protection becomes a big piece for HDP.

 - High availability:
-    - In Hadoop 2.x, Primary NameNode and Secondary NameNode shared the same Journal.
+    - In Hadoop 2.x: Primary NameNode and Secondary NameNode shared the same Journal.
-    - In Hadoop 3.x thì có multiple NameNodes vs. just having 2.
+    - In Hadoop 3.x: multiple NameNodes vs. just having 2.
 Only 1 real NameNode
         - NameNodes share the journal to protect data loss during writes -> if the NameNode goes down during the writes, got that Shared Journal -> recover it -> Secondary NameNode can pick up right where we left off.
         - Support more than 2 NameNodes